Our mission"To Assist Each Person with Special Needs in Reaching Their Full Potential through Interaction with Horses"

 One Hour “Mentorship Lesson”: Teens with disabilities are paired with teen volunteers working on the grounds and with various horses and ponies, learning about horse care while forming a lasting friendship!
 This program is perfect for teens with social difficulties and those needing to boost their confidence.
 Mounted and Dismounted lessons available.

-Summer Program: SpiritHorse will be offering weekly and “mini-weeks” of summer fun at the farm!
+Summer Program: SpiritHorse will be offering weekly and “mini-weeks” of summer fun from 9am-12 noon, at the farm!
 Teen volunteers will be paired with students as they explore farm life and learn about horses and ponies.
-Arts and crafts, games, activities, animal care, and riding instruction will prove a fun and active summer camp!
+Arts and crafts, games, activities, animal care, and riding instruction will prove a fun and active summer day program!
 Enrollment is limited, to provide lots of 1:1 time!

 Equine VOAG Program.
 Unified vocational agricultural training in a farm management program/equine program for at risk, Special Education and mainstream students, attending High School.
 Problem solving, working independently, and as a team, in a farm setting, and effectively using reading, writing and speaking skills as related to professional and workplace environments.
 Students learn to work safely in a equine environment while receiving instruction on managing horses, goats, and chickens, landscape skills, small animal care, gardening and general farm maintenance.

 Volunteers Wanted!
 Volunteers are a major asset to SpiritHorse.
 They help in operations and everyday tasks, helping SpiritHorse to continue providing services to their many riders.
-If interested, please fill out the volunteer application.
+If interested, please contact us for a volunteer application.
 All volunteers are screened through an interview process, and are subject to a background investigation.

 SPIRITHORSE AT BULKELEY HIGH SCHOOL A UNIQUE VOCATIONAL AGRICULTURAL PROGRAM ON A FARM SETTING SpiritHorse Therapeutic Riding Center in Canton CT is pleased to announce a unique collaboration with Bulkeley High School.
 SpiritHorse is located on 40 acres of bucolic farmland with expansive panoramic views, Our students are given the opportunity to experience learning in an alternative to the traditional classroom setting.
 Twice weekly, students are transported by school bus where they learn barn and animal care, and the focus is on teamwork and building connections.
 A collateral benefit is that students are able to build safe connections with their peers and adults, which in turn translates to success both inside and out of school.
 Job coaches are all trained to provide support to our students in this therapeutic milieu.
 Benefits to Students: • Receive training and support in animal care (therapeutic horses and ponies, goats, and chickens), barn care, landscaping, and gardening • Learn how to prepare gardens, plant, cultivate and harvest cut flowers and vegetables, care for chickens, and collect eggs • Learn and strengthen English language and literacy skills outside of the traditional classroom • Receive a stipend at the end of each cycle • Work in cooperative teams that support one another • Improve regular school attendance and school performance.